 - In 2016, she came out against Prop.
 64, California’s successful legalization initiative, even though her protégé, Lt.
 Gov. Gavin Newsom, led the campaign to pass the measure.

-Last fall, Leafly contributor Peter Hecht examined Feinstein’s lifelong opposition to cannabis legal reform in a longform profile
+Last fall, Leafly contributor Peter Hecht examined Feinstein’s lifelong opposition to cannabis legal reform in a longform profile.
+He wrote:

 Many national observers on cannabis policy remain perplexed by Feinstein’s unchangeable position.
 For decades, San Francisco’s iron lady has stood against her city and state’s famously tolerant views on marijuana.